buffyhridoy/buffyhridoy/certifications/_posts/2019-08-15-Deep-Learning-Specialization.md

 layout: post
 title: Deep Learning Specialization
 # description: >
- # The Deep Learning Specialization is a foundational program that will help you understand the capabilities, challenges, and consequences of deep learning and prepare you to participate in the development of leading-edge AI technology.
+ # The Deep Learning Specialization is a foundational program that has helped me understand the capabilities, challenges, and consequences of deep learning and prepared me to participate in the development of leading-edge AI technology.
 image: /assets/img/certificates/Deep Learning Specialization.jpg
 accent_color: '#4fb1ba'
 accent_image: